This post may contain affiliate links. Please read our disclosure policy.

 - 2 tablespoons vegetable oil

-Just combine the first 5 ingredients in a bowl and mix well.
-Whisk in vegetable oil and mix until dry mixture is smooth and lumps are gone!
+Combine the first 5 ingredients in a bowl and mix well.
+Whisk in vegetable oil.
+Stir until the dry mixture is smooth, and the lumps are gone!

 How to Make Corn Pudding

 PREP.
 Preheat your oven to 325°F and grease a 9×13 baking pan.

 WET INGREDIENTS.
 In a large bowl, cream the butter and sugar until it looks light and fluffy.
 Beat in each egg one at a time, until well combined.
 Don’t forget to scrape those sides!
 Mix in the sour cream.

 MUFFIN MIX.
 Alternate mixing in the milk and muffin mix one at a time until each is combined.
 Fold in the corn until it’s all mixed together.

 BAKE.
 Pour the corn pudding into your greased baking pan and put it into your preheated oven.
 Bake the pudding uncovered for 50-55 minutes.